HPAI losses pass 38 million birds

 This story will be continually updated as new commercial and backyard cases are reported to the Animal and Plant Health Inspection Service.

-The United States Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS) reported eight new cases.
+The United States Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS) has reported four additional cases.
 The flocks have been depopulated.

 The affected counties are: